stormthebuilding/sixtyhours/README.md

 ## Known Issues
 Caleb
-* After loading a saved game, the enemies move at an increased speed, and jump across the map.
-The cause of this issue has not been found.
+* After loading a saved game, the enemies move at an increased speed.
+When one enemy is damaged, the speed of the other enemies return to normal.
-* Eliminating enemies after loading a saved game is another issue.
-It seems that the GUI is not properly linked to the model.
+* After loading a saved game in which some of the enemies are at the stronghold, enemy elimination becomes very inconsistent.
+When one enemy is clicked on, a different one appears to get damaged instead.
+On some occasions not all of the enemies can be eliminated after loading.

 Kevin